 The below formula will also work well and give you the score for each student (but it requires the score table to be sorted in ascending order):

-Example 2 – Calculate Commission Based on Sale Value
+Advanced IFS Example – Calculate Commission Based on Sale Value

-Just like the above example, another useful use-case of using the IFS function is when you have to calculate commission based on the sales done by each sales rep.
+Just like the above example, we are going to solve multiple IF statements in Google Sheets with the IFS function.
+Another useful use-case of using the IFS function is when you have to calculate commission based on the sales done by each sales rep.

 Since commissions are usually dependent on how much sales you have done, we need to analyze each person’s sales value and calculate the commission for it.